Litchfield, Illinois tornado: April 19, 2011

 Had the two problem roads that my GPS map showed actually existed, we would have likely been at least 2 or 3 miles closer to the tornado with much better contrast.
-However, the day was still a huge success, demonstrating yet again that the Midwest is a completely viable storm chasing region outside of the Great Plains.
-A few notable highlights of the chase include:
+However, the day was still a huge success, demonstrating yet again that the Midwest is a completely viable storm photography region outside of the Great Plains.
+A few notable highlights of the expedition include:

-Looking forward to many more great chase days like these in the Midwest.
+Looking forward to many more great storm photography days like these in the Midwest.

-- We only saw one other chaser the entire day.
+- We only saw one other observer the entire day.

 - Roads were empty - not the slightest traffic issues.